 The Zillow API key you’re looking for doesn’t exist anymore.
-Zillow killed it in 2021.
+Zillow killed it on September 30, 2021.

 Why can’t I get a Zillow API key from Zillow?

-If you Google “Zillow API key,” you’ll find tutorials from 2019 and 2020 that walk through a signup process that no longer exists.
-The screenshots show pages Zillow took down three years ago.
+If you search for “Zillow API key,” you’ll find tutorials from 2019 and 2020 that walk through a signup process that no longer exists.
+The screenshots show pages Zillow took down years ago.
+The PyPI libraries that depended on ZWSID keys (pyzillow, python-zillow, node-zillow) all return 403 errors now.

-How to get a Zillow data API key in 4 steps
+How to get a Zillow API key in 4 steps

 Getting a working API key for Zillow property data takes under 2 minutes with Zillapi.
 You need an email address.
 That’s it.
 No credit card, no company name, no MLS affiliation.